 King of Prussia, Pa - Since first opening in 2009, The King of Prussia Malls Taco Truck has been bringing the authentic flavors of Mexico to New York and New Jersey- and now to Pennsylvania with the opening of its location at.
 Since January 2017, the big orange truck has parked at its new home in the food hall, Savor King of Prussia.

 It all started with founders Jason Scott and Chris Viola’s travels through Mexico.
 Their mutual passion for the fresh and flavorful taqueria fare they encountered throughout the country.
-Coming back to the United States they noted the lack of authentic Mexican cuisine and started with a little food truck that roamed the streets of New Jersey.
+Coming back to the United States, they noted the lack of authentic Mexican cuisine and started with a little food truck that roamed the streets of New Jersey.
 After gaining a loyal following, the first brick-and-mortar location opened in 2010 in downtown Hoboken, NJ.
-Fast forward to today the brand has expanded to include 3 brick-and-mortar stores, carts and kiosks, in addition to the original food truck!
+Fast forward to today the brand has expanded to include three brick-and-mortar stores, carts, and kiosks, in addition to the original food truck!

 “We have been looking at the Philadelphia area for quite some time,” said Jason Scott.
 “Once we heard the lineup of operators they were going to bring to Savor King of Prussia, it felt like a natural launching pad for our Pennsylvania expansion.”